TrevTheDev/monorepo/packages/dilav/README.md

 if (v.isError(foo)) console.log(foo[0].errors[0]) // => `that's not a string!`
 ```

-All of the global default messages than can set are listed in the `errorFns.ts` tile.

 Dilav provides some helper utilities for working with results and errors:

 - `v.isError` - returns true if `ResultError` is an error, false otherwise
-- `v.isResult ` - returns true if `ResultError` is a result, false otherwise
+- `v.isResult` - returns true if `ResultError` is a result, false otherwise
 - `v.firstError` - returns the first error from a `ValidationErrors` object.
 - `v.firstErrorFromResultError` - returns the first error from a `ResultError` array.
 Throws if it's a result.
 - `v.resultFromResultError` - returns the results from a `ResultError` array.
 Throws if it's an error.
-- `v.errorFromResultError ` - returns the `ValidationErrors` object from a `ResultError` array.
+- `v.errorFromResultError` - returns the `ValidationErrors` object from a `ResultError` array.
 Throws if it's a result.

 ```typescript
 const foo = v.string.custom({ parseStringError: () => `not a string!` }).safeParse(1)